 Cammy shook his head in disgust, but ever the professional, got back to business, ‘The punters are getting real value for their money here, the comeback is complete as the triumvarite take the lead as the big cheque centre……forward cashes in on a slip to make it 3-2.’

 Now, Cammy wasn’t sexist in any way.
 He knew that women’s football had come on leaps and bounds in recent years but even he was surprised when the diminutive Sue Ryder sneaked in at the back post volleying home from close range following some charitable defending just before the final whistle to make it 4-2.
 ‘A classic, we won’t forget this one in a hurry,’ he shouted into his headset.

-Exhausted, he took a seat, one by one he rolled his CV’s into a ball throwing them towards a bin providing a running commentary as he did so.
-When finished, he pulled the slices of bread he’d packed earlier from his Helly Hansen jacket pocket and began to feed the pigeons.
-‘Aye that beats those boring nil-nil draws when I’m walking through the posh suburbs or that poncy Finnieston.
-In they areas there’s mer chance of spotting Robert Carlyle than Robert Biggar.
+Exhausted, he took a seat, one by one he rolled his CV’s into a ball and threw them towards a bin as he providing a running commentary.
+When finished, he pulled the slices of bread from his Helly Hansen jacket pocket and began to feed the pigeons.
+‘Aye that beats those boring nil-nil draws when I’m walking through the posh suburbs or that fan-dan Finnieston.
+In they areas there’s mer chance of spotting Robert Carlyle than Robert Biggar.’